 Heritage Series: Nuestra Señora de Gracia Church (Guadalupe Church)

+While we were researching for a beautiful church in Metro Manila for our wedding, Guadalupe Church kept popping up in search results as well as being mentioned in wedding post directories.
 Guadalupe Church is considered one of the most beautiful churches in Metro Manila.
-It stands grand and its interiors are breathtaking, Understandably so Guadalupe Church is one of the most sought-after churches around the city for weddings.
+It stands grand, and its interiors are breathtaking.
+Understandably so, Guadalupe Church is one of the most sought-after churches around the city for weddings.

 Facade of Guadalupe Church